Tecnover TR4000P airless diaphragm spray unit

 How does Ron know so much about spraying and brushing water based paint?

 Ron was onboard with water borne paints way before the mainstream in the UK decorating trade.
 There has been emulsion paint for walls and ceilings forever.
 However for woodwork, professional finishes in the UK were always achieved with solvent based paints applied by hog bristle brushes.
 Having seen what was possible in the US market where acrylic paints have been in use since the 60’s and 70’s, Ron gravitated to acrylic paint for woodwork.
 He was determined to see it through, and looked to UK manufacturers for waterborne paint – and then abroad again.
-It was a headbanger time because by the time he was able to narrow down a few paint brands worth using, he exposed another big issue to overcome.
+It was a headbanger time because by the time he was able to narrow down a few paint brands worth using, he exposed another big issue.
 There was a lack of readily available brushes suited to applying quick drying paint to a high standard!

 Sourcing the best paint brushes for acrylic paint was a tricky challenge that took Ron way beyond the boundaries of Warwickshire.
 From memory I don’t recall a UK brush maker with a clue at that time about synthetic bristles.
 This is so typical of progress in the UK trade.
 The (un)intended consequences of hanging on to traditional hog hair brushes was to put a natural brake on the transition away from traditional oil paints to water based paint.

-Fortunately the slow adoption of the opportunity that was water based paint didn’t stop Ron looking.
+Fortunately the slow adoption of the business opportunity that was water based paint didn’t stop Ron looking.
 He found Proform and the rest of the expert synthetic bristle brush makers based in the USA.
 Nowadays there is no “best paint brush” just a wealth of choices to suit all hand sizes, painting styles and tasks.
 So it is now a world of “preferred paint brush”!
 Likewise there is a wealth of really good quality acrylic enamels for woodwork and walls.
 To the point where colour matching is as big a selling point as the quality of the paint.

 Finding the best way to apply paint for each task is as important as choice of paint to use.
 A 1″ brush may not leave brush marks but it is no way to paint a wall, ordinarily!
 And a 2′ sweeping brush is no way to approach a small panelled door.
 But there are ways to apply a huge quantity of paint with precision – spray guns.